 Hello everyone, in today’s blog we are going to discuss how to optimize your website images with Elementor and Optimal?
 Now you must be wondering why we need to optimize the website.
-The answer to this question is simple:- we need to optimize our website because it helps to improve the performance of our website.
+The answer to this question is simple:- we need to optimize our website because sometimes images are not loading for the website so it does not help to improve the performance of our website.
 So today I am going to discuss Optimole which is an image optimization service and also explain to you how to integrate Optimole service with the Elementor.

 So let’s start!